Trewaters/soar/README.md

 ## CONTRIBUTIONS

 Solo project so far.
 Code and graphic design contributors are welcome and encouraged to help.

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to me.
+**Please read** [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to me.
 (I will copy their instructions when I get time, but for now ditto to what they say)

+### How to Contribute?

+I NEED HELP WITH...

+1. **Frontend design**: Designing look and feel for pages is not my strength.
+I would love help laying out pages better. _Make the app pretty!_
+2. **Fix Bugs**: See something wrong fix it or create an issue identifying how to reproduce the bug.

 ## Authors